Truelove Dog Harness With Front Clip And Top Lead Fastening Clip - TLH5651

 In fact, this is the most common location for most standard harness clips.

-The D Ring you can see on this orange Truelove dog harness in this customer image is the aforementioned top ring located around the middle of the dog's upper back and shoulder area.
+The top ring is located around the middle of the dog's upper back and shoulder area.
 It is a nice central location and as the harness is padded, any pulling forces around the lower chest will be dampened for extra comfort.
 Any braking forces are also decreased by clever elastic shock absorbers built into the strong straps close to the main chest plate.

-Using the front and top clip at the same time
+Can I use the front and top clip at the same time?

 Using both the front and top clips together will offer braking (from the top clip) and a subtle steering motion (originating from the front clip and front lead end) and you can use a double ended lead or two standard leads for this purpose.
 If you want to stop your dog pulling, it is our recommendation that you use both clips and a double-ended dog lead for full control.